52North/SOS/README.md

 ## Contribute

-You are interesting in contributing the 52°North SOS and you want to pull your changes to the 52N repository to make it available to all?
+You are interested in contributing the 52°North SOS and you want to pull your changes to the 52N repository to make it available to all?

 In that case we need your official permission and for this purpose we have a so called contributors license agreement (CLA) in place.
 With this agreement you grant us the rights to use and publish your code under an open source license.